Damar Hamlin: Professional career

+2021 season

-The Buffalo Bills selected Hamlin in the sixth round with the 212th overall pick of the 2021 NFL Draft.
+The Buffalo Bills selected Hamlin in the sixth round with the 212th overall pick of the 2021 NFL draft.
 He signed his four-year rookie contract with Buffalo on May 21, 2021.
+Hamlin played a reserve role in his first season, tallying two tackles and two pass breakup in 14 games played.

+2022 season

-After playing a reserve role his first season, Hamlin became one of Buffalo's starting safeties in 2022 after Micah Hyde suffered a season-ending neck injury in Week 2.
+Hamlin became one of Buffalo's starting safeties in 2022 after Micah Hyde suffered a season-ending neck injury in Week 2.
 Against the New York Jets in Week 9, Hamlin led the team with 12 tackles and a sack in the 20–17 loss.
 In Week 13 against the New England Patriots, Hamlin was ejected after an illegal hit on Jakobi Meyers in the 24–10 win.
-He was placed on injured reserve on January 6, 2023, after his in-game collapse against the Cincinnati Bengals.
+He was placed on injured reserve on January 6, 2023, after he collapsed during the game against the Cincinnati Bengals.

 In-game collapse

-On January 2, 2023, during a Week 17 Monday Night Football game against the Cincinnati Bengals, Hamlin collapsed on the field at 8:56 p.m.
-EST after tackling wide receiver Tee Higgins and required immediate emergency medical treatment.
+On January 2, 2023, during a Week 17 Monday Night Football game against the Bengals, Hamlin collapsed on the field at 8:56 p.m.
+EST after tackling wide receiver Tee Higgins.
 At the start of the play, Higgins caught a pass by Joe Burrow near the 50-yard line and ran downfield while leading with his right shoulder, which collided against Hamlin's chest.
-As the defender, Hamlin made a tackle by wrapping his arms around Higgins' shoulders and helmet to bring him down to the ground.
 Sports commentators described the tackle as seemingly routine while noting the jarring nature of the contact.
-Following the play, Hamlin stood up momentarily before passing out and falling backwards.
+Following the play, Hamlin momentarily stood up, then passed out and fell backwards.

-Hamlin remained motionless at midfield while team trainers and paramedics rushed to his side within ten seconds.
-First responders initiated CPR, automated external defibrillation (AED) and other treatments to Hamlin on the field for ten minutes.
+Hamlin remained motionless at midfield while team athletic trainers and paramedics rushed to his side within 10 seconds.
+First responders initiated CPR, automated external defibrillation (AED) and other treatments to Hamlin on the field for 10 minutes.
 Hamlin was eventually administered oxygen and an intravenous solution (IV).
 An ambulance was brought onto the field about four minutes after his collapse for more assistance.
-As he was being placed on a stretcher, most of the players from both teams came off the sidelines to kneel or stand on the field near him in prayer, visibly upset and emotional about his status.
+As he was being placed on a stretcher, most of the players from both teams came off the sidelines to kneel or stand on the field near him, visibly upset and emotional about his status.

 After being transported by ambulance to the University of Cincinnati Medical Center at 9:23 p.m.
 EST, he was reported to be in critical condition and was intubated.
 Later that night at 1:48 a.m. local time, the Bills reported that Hamlin had initially suffered cardiac arrest and his heartbeat was restored on-field.

-Initial reports, made by several news organizations citing medical professionals, stated that the hit to his chest likely caused commotio cordis, but no official confirmation has been provided as to the cause of the cardiac arrest.
-When asked by Michael Strahan, on Good Morning America, what caused the cardiac arrest, Hamlin said, "Um, that's something I want to stay away from."